 Surface for horse riding in recycled rubber

-Inside horse riding centres and stables an adequate rubber flooring guarantees the horse a soft and comfortable support; it also insulates the animal from damp, hot or cold floors and compensates the floor unevenness.
-Moreover, it noticeably improves hygiene in the stable and annuls the risk of slipping.
-In addition to this, the use of this solution allows to noticeably reduce –and in some cases to completely eliminate – the costs for bedding material, such as chips or hay.
+In horse riding centres and stables, an adequate rubber surface for horse riding assures a soft and comfortable support to horses.
+Moreover, it insulates from wet, hot or cold floors, makes surfaces more even, noticeably improves hygiene in the stables and completely annuls the risk of slipping.
+In addition to this, the use of the Tyrefield horse riding surfaces allows to noticeably reduce – and, in certain cases, even to completely annul, the costs for bedding materials, such as hay or chips

-However, horses and riders spend most part of the day in outdoor training fields, which are usually made in sand.
-Sand is a material that, during sports activities, may release fine dusts, which may cause respiratory pathologies linked to silicosis.
-This respiratory pathology is very frequent in horses, but it also affects horse riders, who spend many hours on these surfaces.
-The trampling of the horses’ hooves and the constant wearing of sand granules release micro particles of silica in the air.
-These enter the pulmonary alveoli, causing even serious damage.
+However, horses and riders spend the majority of their days in outdoor training fields, which are generally made with sand.
+During sports practice, sand can release fine dust that may be the cause of the insurgence of respiratory diseases linked to “silicosis”.
+This respiratory pathology is very common among horses, but it can affect also those horse riders who spend many hours on these surfaces.
+The trampling of horses’ hooves as well as the constant wearing of sand grains release some micro particles of silica into the air.
+These may then end up in pulmonary alveoli causing even serious damage.

-Even in this case, the rubber recycled from End-of-Life Tyres comes to rescue: by replacing sand with recycled rubber granules, either fully or with sand and rubber mixes, the dispersion of dust in the air is reduced in such a consistent way that, in certain cases, it is not even necessary to water the external area before starting the activities with the horses.
+Rubber recycled from End-of-Life Tyres comes to rescue even in this case.
+By replacing sand with recycled rubber granules, both wholly or in a sand and rubber mix, dust dispersion in the air is reduced to such an extent that, in certain cases, it is not even necessary to water the outdoor field before starting to work with horses.

 All the advantages of recycled rubber surfaces for horse riding:

-- Anti-slip, resistant to the stress caused by the animal’s hooves
+- Non-slip and resistant to the stress caused by animals’ hooves

-- Increase of animal’s comfort and health, amortizing its movements and eliminating the danger of slippery surfaces
+- Increased animals’ comfort and health, amortising their movements and eliminating the risk of slippery surfaces

-- Application on every type of surfaces, even uneven ones, such as: grass, soil or sand
+- Application on every surface type, even irregular ones, such as grass, soil or sand

-- Easy to install and to adapt to every shape and dimension
+- Easy to install and adaptable to every shape and dimension

-- Hygienic, easy to clean and insulation from dirty floors and waste liquids
+- Hygienic, easy to clean and to insulate from dirty grounds and deposit liquids

 If you would like to find out more about the advantages and characteristics of horse riding surfaces made with rubber recycled from ELTs, download our brochure (in italian): “Recycled rubber floorings: the future of horse riding centres and stables has a new ground“.